 Federal judgeships are lifetime appointments.
 The only way a federal judge loses his or her seat is by retirement, death, or formal removal by congressional impeachment.
 This is why candidates for federal judgeships are usually carefully vetted and scrutinized before being nominated and approved.

-What role do the U.S. Marshalls fill as a part of the judicial branch?
+What role do the U.S. Marshals fill as a part of the judicial branch?

 They are the enforcers of the court and the court’s affairs.

 They communicate between the judicial branch and the other two federal branches.

 They are the primary messengers between district and appellate courts.

 U.S. Marshals exist to keep order in federal courts and ensure their operations proceed smoothly.
 Their powers include collecting fines, making arrests, issuing subpoenas, transporting prisoners, and keeping court participants safe.